curl/everything-curl/protocols-curl.md

 taken over completely for the same use cases.
 See RFC 1436.
 Gopher servers and clients use TCP port 70.

+## GOPHERS

+Gopher over TLS.
+A recent extension to the very old protocol.

 ## HTTP

 The Hypertext Transfer Protocol, HTTP, is the most widely used protocol for